beaucronin/beaucronin.github.io/index.md

 * Product management
 * Data science
 * Cloud service architecture and operations
+* Developer and community relations
+* Shipping

 # Salesforce Part 1 2012-2014

+(Much of this will have to wait a bit longer to get filled in)

+Skills & topics:

+* Product management
+* Big-company dynamics and rhythms
+* Company politics

+Lessons:

+* There's a big difference between innovation on small teams and within academia, and innovation in large companies

 # Salesforce Part 2 2014-

 # VR Explorations 2014-

+Skills & topics:

+* 3D programming, especially the WebGL/three.js/WebVR stack